6 May 2022

 People with disordered eating habits spend a lot of time worrying about their body shape, food and exercise.
 They feel out of control over eating, guilty and ashamed about the amount or types of food they eat.
 They often feel upset when they don’t eat the way they want.
 Many will eat alone and in secret.

-It’s easy for people with disordered eating to get caught in a viscous cycle of feeling low and worrying about how they look.
+It’s easy for people with disordered eating to get caught in a vicious cycle of feeling low and worrying about how they look.
 They avoid seeing friends or doing things they used to enjoy, especially if this involves food.
 This can leave them feeling worse about themselves, increasing the focus on food and weight as they try and control these feelings.

 If this sounds like you, there are steps you can take to change.
 It takes courage, but it can be done.
-When I work with clients with disordered eating patterns, I listen to all their worries and fears about giving up eating behaviours.
+When I work with clients with disordered eating patterns, I listen to all their worries and fears about giving up their eating behaviours.
 I support them to make changes at a pace that is right for them.
 We work together to develop a balanced attitude to food and eating and to see it as just one part of life.

 Regular meals and snacks will help you develop a positive food routine and give structure to your eating.
 Regular eating can help to combat binge eating, because it prevents the extreme hunger that often leads to over-eating.
+For more check out https://www.blossomhypnotherapy.com/five-ways-mindful-eating-can-stop-you-overeating/

 We don’t always eat just because we are hungry.
 For some people being hungry is one of the least important reasons for wanting food.
 Boredom, habit, stress and feeling down or low can all be reasons for eating.
 Comfort eating can become a way of covering up feelings and needs, rather than dealing with them.